EchoVideo: Quick Guide for Instructors

 Tip: A presentation (above with embedded polling) can be created from scratch or faculty can upload a PowerPoint or PDF to use as a presentation.
 Polls are resusable, they store in your library.
 Polls can be embedded in audio and video recordings as well, poll responses are gathered in real-time and can be synced to the gradebook.

-Student Classroom Tools
+Student Perspective and Classroom Tools

 EchoVideo Student Guide - includes tips and best practices for students.